- Education and Science»

 5. Student ID = discounts!

 Places like museums, theatres, cinemas, bookstores and even certain stores offer discounts when you present your student ID card.
 Even some clubs, bars, restaurants, technology stores – the list can go on and on!
-Do some research on the internet and don’t be afraid to ask questions at your school’s Student Affairs or the next time you visit your favourite store.
+Do some research and don’t be afraid to ask questions at your school’s Student Affairs or the next time you visit your favourite store.

 6. Making New Friends is Way Easier than You Think.